 The Nature Conservancy

-The Nature Conservancy is a leading conservation organization working to protect the most ecologically important lands and waters around the world for nature and people.
-To date, the conservancy and its more than 1 million members have been responsible for the protection of more than 15 million acres in the United States and have helped preserve more than 102 million acres in Latin America, the Caribbean, Asia, and the Pacific. nature.org
+The Nature Conservancy is a leading conservation organization working to protect the most ecologically important lands and waters worldwide for nature and people.
+To date, the conservancy and its more than 1 million members have been responsible for protecting more than 119 million acres and 5,000 river miles worldwide.

 The Trust for Public Land

-The Trust for Public Land is a national nonprofit organization that conserves land for people to enjoy as parks, gardens, and other natural places.
-In Minnesota, TPL has protected more than 30,000 acres valued at more than $64 million, including the Chainsaw Sisters Mudro Lake portage access adjacent to the BWCAW, an addition to the future Neenah Creek Regional Park in St. Cloud, the Bruce Vento Nature Sanctuary east of downtown St. Paul, and the most prominent portion of historic Pilot Knob in Mendota Heights, Minn. www.tpl.org
+The Trust for Public Land is a national nonprofit organization that creates parks and protects land as natural places for people, ensuring healthy, livable communities for generations to come.
+To date, TPL has protected more than 3 million acres at more than 5,000 places nationwide.
+In Minnesota, TPL has protected more than 99,000 acres at over 180 places.
+This includes the Chainsaw Sisters Mudro Lake portage access adjacent to the BWCAW, an addition to the Neenah Creek Regional Park in St. Cloud, the Bruce Vento Nature Sanctuary east of downtown St. Paul and the most prominent portion of historic Pilot Knob in Mendota Heights.